 Anthony and Angie Gardner founded Gardner Music Studio back in 2009, teaching lessons in Granbury, Azle, Fort Worth, and all in between.
-After taking a few years off to earn an MBA and work, the Gardners are back with their studio and working to bring quality music education to Fort Worth.
+After taking a few years off to earn an MBA, the Gardners are back with their studio and working to bring fun and approachable music education to Fort Worth.

 Both Angie and Anthony Gardner have been playing piano for over 20 years, and have been performing in various large and small ensembles and as soloists for over 15 years.

 Angie began learning piano at 6 years old and has always loved singing.
-In high school she was a Nevada All-State Choir member each year she participated in choir, and returned after graduation as an accompanist for her high school choir during their tour in Orlando, FL.
+She grew up in Henderson, NV and in high school she was a Nevada All-State Choir member for 3 years and Alto II Chair her Senior year.
+She returned after graduation as an accompanist for her high school choir during their tour in Orlando, FL.

 As a teacher, Angie excels in teaching children the basics of piano and music theory, incorporating a mix of solid technique fundamentals and structured music games to maximize retention.
-She's a devoted user of the "Piano Adventures" Method Books but also uses methods that teach music by rote, or ear, when it's beneficial for her students.
+She's a devoted user of the Wunderkeys Method Series but also incorporates other methods to tailor her lessons to the individual learner.
+Her philosophy is that ALL children can be musical, no matter the circumstances, and the journey should be fun as well as empowering.

 In addition to cello, Anthony joined choir in 9th grade and immediately began participating and excelling in auditioned events, from city-wide choirs to the Arizona and Texas All-State Choirs.
 Anthony attended the Northern Arizona University Summer Music Camp for 5 summers, expanding his knowledge and mastery of voice, cello, and music theory.